Dystopia-user181/Growth-sim-testing/README.md

 4. Click "clone".
 5. Open the folder for the repository, and click on index.html.
 6. You can now play the test version of the game.

+# New update
+1. Open the repository on github desktop
+2. Click pull on origin on the top bar of github desktop
+3. Play it again

+## Also you can change the code a bit and make a pull request idk